top of page

 I prayed, "Help me.
 Guide me.
 Protect him."
 Over and over again, constantly in my head, day after day.
 Tears flowed.
 Doubts overwhelmed me.
 Fear consumed me.
 "Help me.
 Guide me.
 Protect him."
 I tried to buoy myself up.
 Find the good.
 Make it work.
 Educate yourself.
 Be his voice.
 Smile for him, for my other two sons, and for my amazing husband.
 Find the strength you all need.
 Live this adventure.
 Live this life.

 And we have.
-His diagnosis was three years ago.
+His diagnosis was four years ago.
 We smile, we laugh, and we try to make the best of every day.
 I still wake with fear every morning, and I still pray those same words.
 Writing is cathartic for me; it soothes me.
 This blog is a place where I hope to share how we handle our new life, and how I am facing my fears every day....while searching to find peace.

 My hope is that maybe this will help you, too.
 Maybe you are facing your own fears and challenges.
 Maybe you need to know that someone else is going through a hard time.
 Maybe we can search for peace together.

 Autoimmune Polyendocrine Syndrome, Type II

 a rare autoimmune disorder triggered by a virus

 a combined diagnosis of Type 1 diabetes, primary adrenal insufficiency (Addison's disease) and chronic lymphocytic thyroiditis (Hashimoto's disease)

 happened simultaneously for my son - all three caused by virus infection